nradulovic/pyeds/README.rst

 Each state is represented by different class.
 Every method in that class may handle one particular event.
-To declare the state, a class must be decorated with ``DeclareState`` decorator which state machine as an argument.
-This decorator binds the state class to a specific FSM class.
-Also, the new class must be a subclass of ``State`` class:
+To declare the state, a class must be decorated with ``DeclareState`` decorator which require state machine as an argument.
+This decorator binds the state class to the specific FSM class.
+Also, the new state class must be a subclass of ``State`` class:

 .. code-block:: python